pkleiz/pageOfBuying/README.md

 Thank you for reading and if there are any problem, please contact me.

-PS2: The HTML was made by the other programmer, names of classes, ids and divs weren't changed, all functions were made by me.
+PS2: The HTML was made by the another programmer, names of classes, ids and divs weren't changed, all functions were made by me.

 Another programmer: Ivan Lourenço Gomes